OrchardCMS/OrchardCore/src/docs/reference/modules/Users/README.md

 - Reset Password: Allows users to reset their password.
 - User Time Zone: Provides a way to set the time zone per user.
 - Custom User Settings: See [its own documentation page](CustomUserSettings/README.md).
+- [Users Authentication Ticket Store](./TicketStore.md): Stores users authentication tickets on server in memory cache instead of cookies.
+If distributed cache feature is enabled it will store authentication tickets on distributed cache.

 ## Custom Paths